Hagerstown Regional Airport: History

 The airfield opened in 1928 on 60 acres of farmland purchased by the Kreider-Reisner Aircraft Company.
 It was purchased by the City of Hagerstown in 1933.

 In 1934, after purchase by Fairchild, Kreider-Reisner was renamed the Fairchild Aircraft Corporation.
 In the following years, an aircraft manufacturing facility was built on the Hagerstown municipal airport site.
-In the 1940s, the Fairchild Aircraft factory at Hagerstown produced PT-19 trainers and C-82 Packet transport aircraft for the war.
+In the 1940s, the Fairchild Aircraft factory at Hagerstown produced PT-19 trainers and C-82 Packet transport aircraft for the war at the facility, designated Air Force Plant 11.
 After World War II, Fairchild would go on to produce C-119 and C-123 military transports and license-produce Fokker F27 airliners at Hagerstown.
 From 1973 to 1984, final assembly and checkout of the A-10 Thunderbolt II was performed at Hagerstown.
 Following A-10 production, Fairchild shut down the Hagerstown plant.
 In 57 years of operation, the Fairchild Aircraft factory had built over 10,000 aircraft.

 The facility was named Washington County Regional Airport in 1981, when ownership was transferred from the City of Hagerstown to Washington County.
 In 1998, the county renamed it Hagerstown Regional Airport - Richard A. Henson Field.

 Subsidiaries of US Airways Express had served Hagerstown Regional Airport for some time.
 The airport lost eligibility for Essential Air Service funding on October 1, 2007, because it was located less than 70 mi from a larger airport.

 The last discontinued destination from Hagerstown by this air carrier group was Pittsburgh International Airport.
 Due to low ridership and the expired federal subsidy, Air Midwest ended their flights from Hagerstown on September 30, 2007.

 Hagerstown Regional Airport was without an airline for just over a year until the advent of Allegiant Air which flew from Hagerstown Regional Airport to Orlando Sanford International Airport with two departures on Friday and two arrivals on Monday.
 The airline started commercial service on November 14, 2008.
 The airline used the McDonnell Douglas MD-82/MD-83 aircraft on this route.
 Scheduled service at Hagerstown ended on July 19, 2010, but service later resumed.
 On August 13, 2013, Allegiant began another hiatus from operations at Hagerstown Regional Airport.
 They resumed service on November 15, 2013, with afternoon flights.